Still worrying about getting out of bed in the morning, I did what most people do these days.

 I found many helpful articles, but I also found this advice.

 Some people get depressed and have a difficult time getting out of bed in the mornings.

-When this struggle happens, a person should take a deep breath and try to find something to do to get their mind off the problem.
-A person could take a walk, listen to some music, read the newspaper or do an activity that will give them a fresh perspective on things.
-Doing something will get their mind off the problem and give them confidence to do other things.Read the entire article here
+When this struggle happens, a person should take a deep breath.
+Then try to find something to do to get their mind off the problem.
+A person could take a walk, listen to some music, or read the newspaper.
+They can do an activity that will give them a fresh perspective on things.
+Doing something will get their mind off the problem and give them the confidence to do other things.Read the entire article here

 "When this struggle happens, a person should take a deep breath and try to find something to do to get their mind off the problem."

 Now, using my mind reading technique I mastered in my years with depression.
 I could probably say that they were trying to offer a distraction that would jump-start the day.
 However, they never mentioned getting out of bed or a piece of specific advice for doing so.

 “Do something to get your mind off of the problem.”

 Listening to this, now I am wishing and hoping that depression will release me.
 That I will have the physical and mental energy to overcome the internal struggle that.
 This has happened to me every morning since November.

 It is, in my opinion as someone who suffers from depression, very naive to say to them, “just do something.”